 The Library must honour court orders issued by a judge that require the release of personal information.
-With approval of the Chief Librarian, staff may also disclose personal information in compassionate circumstances, to facilitate contact with the next of kin or a friend of an individual who is injured, ill or deceased.

-Any disclosures to law enforcement officials or in compassionate circumstances must be reported to the Library Board, without identifying the individual concerned.
+Any disclosure of personal information to law enforcement officials must be approved by the CEO.
+Exceptions can be made in compassionate circumstances where the manager with the Senior Leadership Team Member approval may disclose information in the case of a missing person where time is of essence.
 Retention: Personal information shall be retained only for the period of time required to fulfill the purposes for which it was collected.
-Retention periods about an individual's borrowing history and transactions are defined in the Borrowing Policy.
+The Records Management Policy defines the library record retention.